apsimNGpy: API Reference

 Updates soil parameters and configurations for downloaded soil data in simulation models.

 This method adjusts soil physical and organic parameters based on provided soil tables and applies these adjustments to specified simulation models.
-Optionally, it can adjust the Radiation Use Efficiency (RUE) based on a Carbon to Sulfur ratio (CSR) sampled from the provided soil tables.

-convention in the for APSIM - [0]: DataFrame with physical soil parameters. - [1]: DataFrame with organic soil parameters. - [2]: DataFrame with crop-specific soil parameters. - RUE adjustment. - simulation_names (list of str): Names or identifiers for the simulations to be updated.s
+Parameters: soil_tables (list): A list containing soil data tables.
+Expected to contain: see the naming convention in the for APSIM - [0]: DataFrame with physical soil parameters. - [1]: DataFrame with organic soil parameters. - [2]: DataFrame with crop-specific soil parameters. - simulation_names (list of str): Names or identifiers for the simulations to be updated.s

 Returns: - self: Returns an instance of the class for chaining methods.